bokiwang/bokiwang.github.io/_projects/workout-log.md

 - generate daily, weekly and monthly reports.

 ### Example
-You can enter your training data into an Excel tab to keep track of your reps and sets :weight_lifting:.
+You can enter your training data into an Excel tab to keep track of your reps and sets.
 ![Data entry](/assets/images/workout-data-entry.JPG)

 Then it can generate a sample weekly report that looks like this.
 You'll notice that training load and intensity are blank, because the entered data are for body-weight exercises.